Nexus 2.2 dashboard template is here!

 Customizing the dashboard layout

-/styles/custom/layout.csscontains the layout CSS, where you can modify all aspects related to the admin layout, including the sidebar, topbar, rightbar, and content area.
+/styles/custom/layout.css contains the layout CSS, where you can modify all aspects related to the admin layout, including the sidebar, topbar, rightbar, and content area.

 :root {